Manitoba

 Designation Date: January 14, 1988

-Designation Authority: The Village of Treherne
+Designation Authority: Treherne (Town)

 Present Owner: Treherne United Church of Canada